 One idea for American democracy might be learned from Israel’s experience.
 In Israel, citizens from all walks of life are brought together, forming lifelong attachments through mandatory community or military service.
 In America, this could take the form of a year-long community project—bringing young people of different backgrounds together, working for a common good to feel part of a shared national project.
 In America, our national service model, whether mandatory or encouraged, could be created with bipartisan support, based on the words of John F. Kennedy, “Ask not what your country can do for you, ask what you can do for the country.”

-Whether rich and poor, Israelis come together through their army service, which positively impacts their lives, and a society transformed for the better.
+Whether rich and poor, Israelis come together through their army service, which positively impacts their lives and contributes to a society transformed for the better.
 Today, small numbers of Arab and ultra-Orthodox young people join the Israel Defense Forces to do public service.
 Still, the challenge is to create legislation for all 18-year-old Israelis to participate, bypassing the implacable ultra-Orthodox and Arab leadership who intimidate their young from joining in the national project.
 Quid pro quo, no national service means reduced government services and financial support—just a thought, as it is for Israelis to decide, not Americans.

 Biden has an opportunity to bring the United States together or choose to listen to the rising voices of “Justice Democrats” who want vengeance, not reconciliation, and revolution, not evolution.
 American democracy needs moderation, respect and tolerance—things that are in short supply right now.